phoenixperry/intro_to_game_dev_unity/readme.md

 * One contact point for the group.

 #####Week 6:
-State Machines and Levels
+State Machines and Levels.

 #####Week 7:
-Animation In Unity
+Animation In Unity.

 #####Week 8:
 Check in moment with all groups.
 Present works in progress for 2 minutes per group.